Canadian Junior Hockey League: Administrators

 Kirk Lamb was named the first full-time chairman and president in 2012.
 Rick Morocco served as executive director from 2014 to 2016, when he was succeeded by Brent Ladds who became president while Lamb continued as chairman.
 The CJHL sought to restructure its administration to assist the chairman of the board.
 Ladds was tasked with overseeing all administration, events, planning and corporate partnerships.
 Kevin Abrams was appointed chairman in 2017, followed by Robert Mazzuca who was appointed in 2021.
+Andy Harkness succeeded Ladds as CJHL president on November 7, 2022.